Learning Disability Induction (LDQ)

 - person-centred values and practices

 This unit also explores positive risk-taking and the importance of detailed support planning, as well as looking at issues of confidentiality.

 Unit 4 explores the role and responsibilities of a learning disability worker.
 It introduces the concept of partnership working and the distinctive nature of a worker’s relationship with those being supported.
 Learners study the principles of effective communication and record-keeping and learn about the importance of working in line with policies and procedures.
-On completion of this unit learners will understand that they have a responsibility to continue developing their own skills and knowledge.
+On completion of this Disability Awareness course unit learners will understand that they have a responsibility to continue developing their own skills and knowledge.